twyeld/dockerui.base-xpra-html/README.md

 For example, applying `XPRA_OPTIONS="--bind-tcp=0.0.0.0:14500"` means Xpra clients can connect to the server via the insecure TCP port 14500.

-Otherwise, users can specify the Xpra option `--exit-with-children` in `XPRA_OPTIONS` to enable automatically terminating while the X application terminates,
+Otherwise, users can specify the Xpra option `--exit-with-children` in `XPRA_OPTIONS` to enable automatically terminating while the X application terminates.

 For detailed usage of Xpra options, you may reference <http://xpra.org/manual.html>.